TheCodingHamster/TheCodingHamster/README.md

 *Imagination fuels the power of code.
 For knowledge provides the foundation, while imagination empowers innovation and transforms possibilities.* - Albert Einstein

-*Unlocking the potential of algorithms and weaving words of code, together we'll embark on a journey of innovation and endless possibilities.
-Let's code our way to the future, one bug at a time!* - ChatGPT
+*Let's code our way to the future, one bug at a time!* - ChatGPT

 <!--